-At Family Friends we carefully recruit and train our volunteer mentors and we make a real effort to match each child with the right volunteer.
-Children meet their mentors once a week for two hours.
-The volunteer spends 15 minutes of each visit with the parent/rest of the family to provide support to them when needed.
-Our volunteers pledge a minimum six month commitment and Family Friends’ staff back up their work with on-going supervision and family feedback interviews.
+At Family Friends we carefully recruit and train our volunteer mentors and we make a real effort to match each young person with the right volunteer.
+Young people meet their Big Buddies for a few hours either weekly or fortnightly.
+Our volunteers pledge a minimum three month commitment and Family Friends’ staff back up their work with on-going supervision.

 “I was struggling with organisation at home, situations at school and I really needed my own space because it is busy in the house.
 A teacher at school told me about Family Friends.
 They said that I would get someone who would help me with these things”

-Our mentors introduce children to new activities, enrol in local community clubs and together visit places of interest and outside spaces.
-Many of the children we have supported have developed academically, improved behaviour, enjoyed school more and made new friends.
-Others have learnt how to cook healthy meals and have got fitter.
+Our Big Buddies introduce young people to new activities, enrol in local community clubs and together visit places of interest and outside spaces.
+Many of the young people we have supported have developed academically, improved behaviour, enjoyed school more and made new friends.
+Others have learnt how to cook healthy meals and become fitter.

 “From our first visit, Eleanor was friendly and very understanding of all the things I had to say and helped me to see through every problem”